 Bill Armstrong is long-retired from the Denver Public Schools, where he implemented and managed information technology.
 He has a bachelor’s degree in geology and a master’s in public administration.
 Over the last quarter-century, he has written and illustrated a children’s book, and contributed stories, profiles and opinion pieces to a number of magazines and newspapers.
 He has children, grandchildren, a wife and some friends who put up with his eccentricities.
 Nowadays, He does some hiking, cooks a bit, and tries to keep his home in good repair.

-Recently, he took a position as editor and writer with KillerBeam Entertainment, a media company specializing in the horror-story genre.
-The company creates and produces horror films, and is expanding its base to include novels, mostly adaptations of its own screenplays.
+Recently, he took a position as script/book editor and writer with KillerBeam Entertainment, as the company is expanding its base to include novels, mostly adaptations of its own screenplays.

 Bill has edited two novels adapted from KBE screenplays, and is currently adapting a third, “Knit,” from a prize-winning screenplay, which will be published under his name.